bigcode-project/bigcodebench/README.md

 ## Known Issues

-- [ ] We notice that some tasks heavily use memory for scientific modeling during testing.
-This will lead to timeout issues for some machines.
-If you get an error message like `Check failed: ret == 0 (11 vs. 0)Thread creation via pthread_create() failed.` in Tensorflow, it is very likely due to the memory issue.
-Try to allocate more memory to the process or reduce the number of parallel processes.

-- [ ] Due to the flakes in the evaluation, the execution results may vary slightly (~0.2%) between runs.
+- [ ] Due to the flakes in the evaluation, the execution results may vary slightly (~0.1%) between runs.
 We are working on improving the evaluation stability.

 - [ ] We are aware of the issue of some users needing to use a proxy to access the internet.
 We are working on a subset of the tasks that do not require internet access to evaluate the code.